marxin/texi2rst-generated/sphinx/gccint/source-tree-structure-and-build-system/the-gcc-subdirectory/configuration-in-the-gcc-directory.rst

 Each file has a list of the shell variables it sets, with descriptions, at the top of the file.

-FIXME: document the contents of these files, and what variables should be set to control build, host and target configuration.
+.. todo:: document the contents of these files, and what variables should be set to control build, host and target configuration.

 .. _configuration-files: